Sparsh-N/sparsh-n.github.io/index.md

 ## Personal
 In my free time, I enjoy playing chess and badminton.
 Occasionally, I also go mountain biking and (rarely) ice skating.

+I also enjoy reading some of the many thought provoking papers from [SIGBOVIK](https://www.sigbovik.org).
+Give it a try if you have time!

 <!-- ## Publications

 1. F.Bar, J.Doe: Effects of having a placeholder of a name